riconaef/Data_Lake/README.md

 ![alt text](https://github.com/riconaef/Data_Lake/blob/main/process_data.png)

 The data is loaded from an S3 bucket on AWS to the emr-cluster.
 From there the data are reordered with the help of an ETL pipeline into 5 new tables which have an star-schema architecture.
-Compared to a Data Warehouse, the data is not transformed.
+Compared to a Data Warehouse, the data is not transformed thus it is not a typical etl pipeline.

 ### File Descriptions
 etl.py<br />